-The major characteristic of courses in MPH is intended to increase student skills in practical activities.
+The major characteristic of courses in I.M.P.H. is intended to increase student skills in practical activities.
 To this end, the programs are mostly focused on promoting skills rather than merely on academic aspects of the students.
-Thus, the practical works are more in these courses compared to other courses in the Faculty.
+Thus, the practical works are more in these courses compared to other courses in the faculty.

-Core courses (15 credits)
+Core Courses (15 credits)

-Core courses are compulsory for all MPH majors.
+Core courses are compulsory for all I.M.P.H. majors.
 They should be taken in the first term of the academic year.
-These courses include Principles of Epidemiology and Preparation of Research Grant Applications, Biostatistics and Applied Data Analysis, Public Health Nutrition, Health Systems, Environmental, Health, Health Economics and International Health.
+These courses include Principles of Epidemiology and Preparation of Research Grant Applications, Biostatistics and Applied Data Analysis, Public Health Nutrition, Health Systems, Environmental Health, Health Economics and International Health.

-Major courses (11 credits)
+Major Courses (11 credits)

 After completion of the core courses, the students will attend the courses that fit their areas of interest.
 This allows for a personal tailor-made academic program to fit the student's individual needs and career goals.
-In academic year (2014-15), students have the opportunity to specialize in the control of Non Communicable Diseases (NCDs) as one of the major areas of public health which urgently needed for the countries.
-The following major courses are offered in 2014-15: NCDs Epidemiology, Health Promotion and Life Style, Social Determinants of Health, Management and planning for NCDs, Policy Analysis for NCDs, and Surveillance of NCDs.
+In academic year 2015-2016, students have the opportunity to specialize in the control of Non-Communicable Diseases (NCDs) as one of the major areas of public health which is urgently needed for many countries.
+The following major courses are offered in the academic year 2015-2016: NCDs, Epidemiology, Health Promotion and Life Style, Social Determinants of Health, Management and Planning of NCDs, Policy Analysis for NCDs and Surveillance of NCDs.

-Complementary courses (6 credits)
+Complementary Courses (6 credits)

-Complementary courses are usually held in summer.
+Complementary courses are usually held in Summer.
 These courses include internship and thesis dissertation.